DucksOnFlame/WorktimeTracker/README.md

 HOW TO USE IT?

-1. Copy the WorktimeTracker.jar file from "out\artifacts\WorktimeTracker_jar" to your prefered location.
+1. Copy the WorktimeTracker-1.0.jar file from "target\" folder to your preferred location.
 2. Run the .jar file via command line or via provided scripts described below.

 OPTIONAL SCRIPTS